Data Driven Web Design: How to Build Better-Performing B2B Websites

 Using a content management system on your website means that you can edit your website without getting a developer involved every time.

-For example, say you ran an A/B test on one of your pages and found that the call-to-action copy “get in touch” got more clicks than the copy “contact us.”
 With a flexible CMS, you could edit the copy “get in touch” much like you would a document, and publish your changes immediately with minimal fuss.

 4. Consider UX when gathering survey data